rmzetti/hover-exec/READMORE.md

 ### Scripts without pre-defined configs

-A range of operating system commands can be executed in one-liners try the following (execute from the line with `alt+/`, & remove the result immediately with just a down arrow then `alt+/` again):
+A range of operating system commands can be executed in one-liners try the following (execute from the line with `alt+/` or `opt+/`.
+The result can be immediately removed with just a down arrow then `alt+/` or `opt+/' ):

 `help`
 `dir` //show hover-exec folder contents